-- 1. Provide written notice to the W-2 participant of the proposed 20% or more payment reduction and of the reasons for the proposed payment reduction (see 11.3.1.1); and - Allow the participant reasonable time to rectify the deficiency, failure or other behavior to avoid the proposed W-2 payment reduction.
+- 1. Provide written notice to the W-2 participant of the proposed 20% or more payment reduction and of the reasons for the proposed payment reduction; and - Allow the participant reasonable time to rectify the deficiency, failure or other behavior to avoid the proposed W-2 payment reduction.
 To rectify means that the participant is given one last opportunity to present good cause for nonparticipation or to present late documentation of completed assigned activities.

-CARES automatically generates the Notice of Potential W-2 Payment Reduction (CWW letter NWSN) either at the beginning (W-2 delayed payment) or the end of the month (W-2 pulldown) when final W-2 monthly payment amounts are determined.
+CWW automatically generates the Notice of Potential W-2 Payment Reduction (CWW letter NWSN) either at the beginning (W-2 delayed payment) or the end of the month (W-2 pulldown) when final W-2 monthly payment amounts are determined.

-CARES populates the letter with information that the FEP enters on CARES screen WPNP: the missed activities, the hours missed and the dates the activities were missed.
+CWW populates the letter with information that the FEP enters in participation tracking in WWP: the missed activities, the hours missed and the dates the activities were missed.
 The letter informs the participant to contact the worker as soon as he or she receives the letter to explain why the activities were missed.
 If the participant is claiming good cause, the FEP determines whether the reason for the missed hours meets any of the good cause reasons and whether to require written verification of good cause (called "proof of good cause" in the letter).